Cost-Saving Ideas: How to Reduce Energy Costs

 Use Less Energy

-Turn off lights when not in use or install timers or motion sensors in low-traffic areas.
+- Install light timers or motion sensors in low-traffic areas.

-Replace incandescent bulbs with compact fluorescent bulbs to reduce lighting energy use by 75 percent.
+- Replace incandescent bulbs with compact fluorescent bulbs to reduce lighting energy use by 75 percent.

-Replace traffic lights with more energy efficient models.
+- Replace traffic lights with more energy efficient models.

-Turn on power save features in office equipment such as copiers and printers.
+- Turn on power save features in office equipment such as copiers and printers.

-Use programmable thermostats to raise air conditioner settings and lower heating settings.
+- Use programmable thermostats to raise air conditioner settings and lower heating settings.